Find SQL bugs at test time, not 2 AM

 MariaTypes.int_.transform(ProductId.apply, _.value)

-Pass arrays directly — no createArrayOf, no type name strings, no connection reference.
+Pass arrays directly.
+No createArrayOf, no type name strings, no connection reference.

 CREATE TABLE posts (